 When the window is opened, click on the Groups folder.
 You will see the list of different accounts and members on the right part.
 Double-click on the Administrators option.

 It will open the Administrators Properties window.
 There you will see all the administrators’ accounts under the Members section.

-The next time whenever you have to check for an administrator account in your Windows 10 PC, hope these options will be helpful.
+The next time whenever you have to check for an administrator account in your Windows 11/10 PC, we hope that these options will be helpful.